 Search for hotels in San Marino (Booking.com).

-If you have time, it’s definitely worth driving further southwest of Rimini or San Marino to the town of San Leo.
+If you have time, it’s definitely worth driving further southwest of Rimini or San Marino to explore the hill towns of Rimini province.
+One of these historic towns is San Leo.
 Take the SP258 road, which loosely follows the Marecchia river, and turn off onto the SP22 to San Leo.
 The route along hilly, verdant landscapes, is absolutely beautiful.
 As you approach San Leo, you’ll soon spot the Fortress of San Leo, an imposing castle sitting atop the mountain.
 The castle played an important role in the region’s history and is now a museum.
 The adjacent town is great for a stroll and a leisurely meal.

 Faenza